chainguard-dev/apko/docs/apko_file.md

 There are multiple possible child elements:

- - `repositories` defines a list of alpine repositories to look in for packages (TK can these be files as well as URLs?)
+ - `repositories` defines a list of alpine repositories to look in for packages.
+These can be either URLs or file paths.
+File paths should start with `@local` e.g: `@local /github/workspace/packages`
  - `packages` defines a list of alpine packages to install inside the image
- - `keyring` PGP keys to add to the keyring for verifying packages (TK is this accurate?)
+ - `keyring` PGP keys to add to the keyring for verifying packages.

 ### Entrypoint top level element

 `entrypoint` defines the default commands and/or services to be executed by the container at runtime.
-It is directly analogous to TK.

 There are several child elements:

  - `type`: if this is set to `service-bundle`, the s6 supervisor will be used to start commands listed in `services`
  - `cmd`: if the type is not `service-bundle`, this can be set to specify a command to run when the container starts.
-TK is this the equivalent of entrypoint or cmd?
  - `services`: a map of service names to commands to run by the s6 supervisor. `type` should be set to `service-bundle` when specifying services.